This is a specialist 3 day class concentrating on the particular techniques of forging a kitchen knife.

 We will concentrate on finishing a single kitchen knife blade over the 3 days and will fit it to a handle .
 You will go away with your own finished hand forged kitchen knife., fully ground and sharpened .
 I like to make my kitchen knives elegant and thin and we will be forging and grinding to make you a knife that will grace your kitchen for a lifetime.

-Classes run from 9am - 5pm on Friday and Saturday and 10am - 4pm on Sunday.
+Classes run from 9am - 5pm every day

-You will need to bring warm, non-flammable clothing.
+You will need to bring warm, non-flammable, natural material clothing.
 Although the forge itself is hot, the forging area can be quite cold so please dress for all temperatures.